What Town Planners Do

 The book provides a unique insight for educators, students and researchers into the everyday lives of planners and those in associated built environment occupations.
 This exceptional account of the micro-politics of a knowledge-intensive profession also provides an excellent resource for sociologists of contemporary work.
 The authors use team ethnography to push the methodological frontiers of planning research and to advance organisational ethnography into new areas.

-Abigail Schoneboom is a Lecturer in Urban Planning at Newcastle University.
+Abigail Schoneboom is Lecturer in Urban Planning at Newcastle University.

-Jason Slade is a Lecturer in Planning at the University of Sheffield.
+Jason Slade is Lecturer in Planning at the University of Sheffield.

 Malcolm Tait is Professor of Planning at the University of Sheffield.